Last week I was asked, should I text my ex? My answer: You should read this page. Then you can text your ex boyfriend or ex girlfriend (or not.)

 So my answer here begins simply: "it depends."

-Why? because there are many considerations and caveats to cover before we get to the RIGHT answer that is
+Why? because there are many considerations and caveats to cover before we get to the RIGHT answer that is right for you.

 But take heart.